bitnami/charts/bitnami/dataplatform-bp1/README.md

 These commands deploy Data Platform on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists recommended configurations of the parameters to bring up an optimal and resilient data platform.
 Please refer the individual charts for the remaining set of configurable parameters.

 > **Tip**: List all releases using `helm list`

+> **Recommendation**: It is a recommended best practice to create a dedicated namespace for the data platform cluster and deploy the data platform helm chart in the same.

 ## Uninstalling the Chart